 What types of businesses need Form 8832?

-Partnerships, single-member LLCs, and multiple-member LLCs are eligible to file Form 8832.
-If your business is classified as one of these entities and you want to change your tax classification, then Form 8832 is for you.
+Partnerships, single-owner LLCs, and multiple-member LLCs are eligible to file Form 8832.
+If your business is classified as one of these entities and you want to change your tax classification to potentially lower your tax rates, then Form 8832 is for you.

-Additionally, Form 8832 can be used by LLCs currently taxed as corporations that want to revert back to a previous tax classification, like sole proprietors.
+Additionally, Form 8832 can be used by LLCs currently taxed as corporations that want to revert to a previous tax classification, like sole proprietorships.

 What types of businesses don’t need Form 8832?

-• If you’re an LLC who wants to be taxed as an S-corp, then you don’t need Form 8832 at all.
+If you’re an LLC that wants to be taxed as an S corporation, then you don’t need Form 8832 at all.
 Instead, you’ll file the much simpler Form 2553 (we’ll chat more about that later).
 Lucky you!

-• If you’re a corporation that wants to be taxed as an LLC, you also won’t file Form 8832.
-Instead, you’ll need to check with your secretary of state office about how to convert your corporation to another legal entity.
+If you’re a corporation that wants to be taxed as an LLC, you also won’t file Form 8832.
+Instead, you’ll need to check with your Secretary of State’s office about how to convert your corporation to another legal entity.

 What’s the deadline for filing Form 8832?